shiftsecurityleft/example-nodejs-express-app/README.md

 -   Ingress LoadBalancer = AWS Application Load Balancer (ALB)
 -   Infrastructure as Code (IaC) Platform = Terraform

+## Before you start make sure you have following
+-   Gitlab account
+-   AWS Account with temporary Administrator Role access
+-   Workstation with Git verions 2.2X or greater

 ## Quick Start Guide

 ## Run the pipeline to build the pipeline image